gvwilson/sensibleadventures/maddy-roo/old.md

 higher than Maddy was tall.
-Most of the shelves were empty, but one entire side of the room still held canisters capped with complicated valves with three-armed caution labels stenciled on their sides.
+Most of the shelves were empty, but one entire side of the room still held canisters marked with three-armed caution labels and capped with complicated valves.
+Maddy studied them for a moment but didn't touch them.

 "There's another door,"
 Sindy said,